cdreetz/GumroadML/README.md

 Rank.py is the model that ranks the candidate products in order of most likely for a user to purchase next.
 This uses a larger set of parameters than the Candidates model but does so on a smaller set of products per user.

+Layers.py defines the masked embedding layer and the L2 norm layer to be used